OlonaAbdul/Abdul_repo/README.md

+# US DATASETS(WIKI)
-# Abdul_repo Cleaning and manipulated a US President data set from Wikipedia
+Basically manipulating and cleaning a US president dataset from Wikipedia